-- For emergency workers responding to City requests for mutual aid under mutual aid agreements or for emergency workers acting on behalf of the City under emergencies declared by authorized government entities. - For special cases, the Department Head may authorize as appropriate the purchase of meals for non-city personnel in conjunction with City business or in cases where there is benefit to the City by purchasing such meal.
+- If authorized by the City Manager. - For oral board members - For emergency workers responding to City requests for mutual aid under mutual aid agreements or for emergency workers acting on behalf of the City under emergencies declared by authorized government entities. - For special cases, the Department Head may authorize as appropriate the purchase of meals for non-city personnel in conjunction with City business or in cases where there is benefit to the City by purchasing such meal.